 Given Florida’s abundant sunshine and abundant precipitation, homes in this state are very susceptible to siding damage.
 Whether wood or vinyl, siding can easily sustain cracks from things like scraping tree branches, debris from lawnmowers, and prolonged exposure to sun.

 If those cracks aren’t repaired, they’ll allow moisture to leach into the structure of your home.
 From there, you could be dealing with mold, mildew, termites, and more.
-Water damage can be very costly to repair and fundamentally challenge the stability of a structure, so examine your siding closely for damage.
+Water damage can be very costly to repair and fundamentally challenge the stability of a building, so examine your siding closely for damage.

 3. Damaged Roofs